Nine Things to Leave Off Your Resume

 Momming mentions.
 An oft-cited 2007 Stanford study in the American Journal of Sociology found that mothers are “penalized on a host of measures, including perceived competence and recommended starting salary.”
 One way to offset the penalty is to slide into your resume evidence of your exceedingly high productivity compared to your coworkers, which the same researchers found can counteract the mom penalty.
 Men, by the way, are not penalized for fatherhood unless they display unusual time commitment to their kids.

 That time you waited tables.
 When you’re trying to land a high-paying job, evidence of your temporary, low-level gigs drops your value.
 It’s better for a resume to show an unemployment gap than to include low-paying work.
 Workers who list interim jobs “really paid the price, receiving callbacks from employers at about a 30% lower rate,” says Nunley, who did a 2017 study on the topic.
 “Being unemployed was not a problem; being underemployed was.”

-Want to know what you must include on your resume?
-Read my column.
+Now, see what you must include on your resume.